Part 2. How to Manage Your Infrastructure as Code

 Scale

-Server templating tools scale very well, as you can create an image once, and then roll that same image out to 1 server or 1,000 servers, as necessary.
+Server templating tools are highly scalable, as you can create an image once, and then roll that same image out to 1 server or 1,000 servers, as necessary.

 Deployment strategies